Utilitarianism: "Sheriff scenario"

 A classic version of this criticism was given by H. J. McCloskey in his 1957 "sheriff scenario":

 By "extreme" utilitarian, McCloskey is referring to what later came to be called act utilitarianism.
-He suggests one response might be that the sheriff would not frame the innocent negro because of another rule: "do not punish an innocent person."
+He suggests one response might be that the sheriff would not frame the innocent negro because of another rule: "do not punish an innocent person".
 Another response might be that the riots the sheriff is trying to avoid might have positive utility in the long run by drawing attention to questions of race and resources to help address tensions between the communities.
 In a later article, McCloskey says:

 The Brothers Karamazov

 An older form of this argument was presented by Fyodor Dostoyevsky in his book The Brothers Karamazov, in which Ivan challenges his brother Alyosha to answer his question: Tell me straight out, I call on you—answer me: imagine that you yourself are building the edifice of human destiny with the object of making people happy in the finale, of giving them peace and rest at last, but for that you must inevitably and unavoidably torture just one tiny creature, [one child], and raise your edifice on the foundation of her unrequited tears—would you agree to be the architect on such conditions? ...
-And can you admit the idea that the people for whom you are building would agree to accept their happiness on the unjustified blood of a tortured child, and having accepted it, to remain forever happy?
+And can you admit the idea that the people for whom you are building would agree to accept their happiness on the unjustified blood of a tortured child, and having accepted it, to remain forever happy?This scenario was illustrated in more depth in 1973 by Ursula K. Le Guin in the celebrated short story The Ones Who Walk Away from Omelas.